OpenInnovation_hero_medium

 Why the future belongs to those who look beyond their walls.

-Why open innovation matters in today's market
+Why open innovation matters more than ever

 In today’s fast-changing business environment, no company (no matter how large or well-resourced) can afford to innovate alone.
 Technologies evolve faster than internal teams can keep up.
 Customers expect more.
 And value chains are increasingly interconnected.

 Open innovation has emerged as a strategic response to this complexity.
-It enables organizations to tap into external knowledge, technologies, and talent beyond their traditional boundaries.
+It enables organizations to tap into external knowledge, technologies and talent beyond their traditional boundaries.
 By doing so, they can accelerate time-to-market, reduce innovation risk, and build more resilient, future-ready businesses.

 For innovation leaders the question is no longer if open innovation matters, but how to make it work.

 What is open innovation?
+A strategic definition

-Coined by Henry Chesbrough in the early 2000s, open innovation is the practice of leveraging both internal and external ideas, capabilities, and paths to market to advance innovation outcomes.
+Coined by Henry Chesbrough in the early 2000s, open innovation is the practice of leveraging both internal and external ideas, capabilities and paths to market to advance innovation outcomes.
 It’s about turning innovation into a collaborative, cross-boundary effort, not a siloed activity confined to corporate R&D.

 At Bluemorrow, we see open innovation as a strategic mindset that helps companies de-risk innovation and stay ahead of market shifts.
 It involves:

-• Collaborating with startups, universities, research labs, and even competitors
+• Collaborating with startups, universities, research labs and even competitors

 • Crowdsourcing ideas or solutions